 Natal is the largest port city and capital of Rio Grande do Norte state (northeastern Brazil), with population around 860,000 (metro around 1,5 million).
 Natal City covers an area of 170 km2 (66 ml2).
 The port is on the Atlantic Ocean, at the mouth of Rio Potengi (Potenji).

 Building the Coastal Highway (Via Costeira), approx 10 km (6 ml) warwefront promenade along Natal's coast was the starting point for the tourism industry in Rio Grande State in the 1980s.
 This is a coastal area where all major hotels and beaches are concentrated.

-Natal features several tourist attractions and is popular for its natural beauty (the crystalline waters of Maracajau and the world's largest cashew tree), for its historical buildings and monuments (such as Newton Navarro bridge, Forte dos Reis Magos, Alberto Maranhao Theatre), for its beaches (Ponta Negra, Pipa, Genipabu) and for its off-season carnival (The Carnatal).
-The city boasts Brazil's 2nd largest urban park, Parque das Dunas.
+Best tourist attractions are the crystalline waters of Maracajau Beach, world's largest cashew tree, historical buildings, monuments (Newton Navarro bridge, Forte dos Reis Magos, Alberto Maranhao Theatre), world famous beaches (Ponta Negra, Pipa, Genipabu), off-season carnival (Carnatal).
+Parque das Dunas.

-The Port of Natal specializes in cold storage cargo like fruit, shrimp and fish, among others.
-It features its own customs facilities and connects to Europe via direct navigation lines, mainly to Rotterdam, Sheerness and Vigo ports.
+Port Natal specializes in cold storage and export cargo (fruits, shrimp, fish).
+The seaport has its own Customs facilities and connects to Europe via direct marine shipping lines, mainly to Rotterdam (Holland), Sheerness (England) and Vigo (Spain).

 Port Natal cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Natal, Brazil.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.